Juan-byte-megabyte/Rice-CyberSecurity-FinalProject/Offensive.md

   - Use of weak password salted hashes
   - Python root escalation privileges

-_TODO: Include vulnerability scan results to prove the identified vulnerabilities._

 ### Exploitation

 The Red Team was able to penetrate `Target 1` and retrieve the following confidential data: